umtismail/-COPD-and-asthma/README.md

 # COPD and Asthma Diagnosis Prediction

 This project aims to predict whether a patient has Chronic Obstructive Pulmonary Disease (COPD) or asthma using demographic, lifestyle, and clinical data.
-It was developed as part of the **Statistical Data Mining (IST405)** course at Hacettepe University, Department of Statistics.

 ## 🎯 Project Objective